-- a) Risks relating to unsuccessful completion of transactions - The Group is currently negotiating several transactions to acquire solar parks in Poland, Germany, Greece, Spain, Romania and elsewhere across Europe.
-There can be no assurances that the transactions will complete. - b) Risks related to the Group and the industry in which it operates: - The Company is a holding company that relies on distributions and other payments, advances, and transfers of funds from its subsidiaries to meet its obligations. - The reduction, modification or elimination of government subsidies and economic incentives may reduce the economic benefits of existing solar parks and the opportunities to develop or acquire suitable new solar parks. - Decreases in the spot market price of electricity could harm the Group's revenue and reduce the competitiveness of solar parks in grid-parity markets. - Risks related to power purchase agreements. - c) Risks related to the Group and the industry in which it operates continued: - The seasonality of the Group's operations may affect its liquidity and will affect our quarterly results. - Risks related to acquisitions. - Failure to manage the Group's growing and changing business could have a material adverse effect on the business, prospects, financial condition, and results of operations. - The delay between making significant upfront investments in the Group's solar parks and receiving revenue could materially and adversely affect the Group's liquidity, business, and results of operations. - Risks related to developing and maintaining renewable energy projects. - Risks related to receiving proper planning permissions for the solar parks. - Solar project development is challenging and may ultimately not be successful and miscalculations in planning a project may negatively affect our engineering, procurement, and construction (EPC) prices, all of which could increase our costs, delay, or cancel a project, and have a material adverse effect on our business, financial condition, results of operations and profit margins. - Our development activities may be subject to cost overruns or delays, which may materially and adversely affect our financial results and results of operations. - Risks relating to PV plants quality or PV plants performance. - The Group's limited operating history may not serve as an adequate basis to judge its prospects and results of operations. - The holding companies in the Group have a significant number of foreign subsidiaries with whom they have entered into many related party transactions.
-The relationship of such holding companies with these entities could adversely affect the Group in the event of their bankruptcy or similar insolvency proceeding.
+a) Risks related to the Group and the industry in which it operates:

+- The Company is a holding company that relies on distributions and other payments, advances, and transfers of funds from its subsidiaries to meet its obligations. - The reduction, modification or elimination of government subsidies and economic incentives may reduce the economic benefits of existing solar parks and the opportunities to develop or acquire suitable new solar parks. - Decreases in the spot market price of electricity could harm the Group's revenue and reduce the competitiveness of solar parks in grid-parity markets. - Risks related to power purchase agreements.

+b) Risks related to the Group and the industry in which it operates continued:

-- The Group's business as an independent power producer (IPP) requires significant financial resources and the growth prospects and future profitability of the Group depends on the availability of additional funding options with acceptable terms.
-If the Group does not successfully execute its financing plan it may have to sell certain of its solar parks. - Risk related to competition. - Risk related to personnel. - If sufficient demand for solar parks does not develop or takes longer than anticipated to develop, the Group's business, financial condition, results of operations and prospects could be materially and adversely affected. - The Group is subject to risks associated with fluctuations in the price of PV modules and balance-of-system components or in the costs of design, construction, and labour. - The Group may be subject to unforeseen costs, liabilities or obligations when operating and maintaining solar parks. - Refurbishment of renewable energy facilities involve significant risks that could result in unplanned power outages or reduced output.
+- The seasonality of the Group's operations may affect its liquidity and will affect our quarterly results. - Risks related to acquisitions. - Failure to manage the Group's growing and changing business could have a material adverse effect on the business, prospects, financial condition, and results of operations. - The delay between making significant upfront investments in the Group's solar parks and receiving revenue could materially and adversely affect the Group's liquidity, business, and results of operations. - Risks related to developing and maintaining renewable energy projects. - Risks related to receiving proper planning permissions for the solar parks. - Risks relating to PV plants quality or PV plants performance. - The Group's limited operating history may not serve as an adequate basis to judge its prospects and results of operations. - The holding companies in the Group have a significant number of foreign subsidiaries with whom they have entered into many related party transactions.
+The relationship of such holding companies with these entities could adversely affect the Group in the event of their bankruptcy or similar insolvency proceeding. - The Group's business as an independent power producer (IPP) requires significant financial resources and the growth prospects and future profitability of the Group depends on the availability of additional funding options with acceptable terms.
+If the Group does not successfully execute its financing plan it may have to sell certain of its solar parks. - Risk related to competition. - Risk related to personnel. - If sufficient demand for solar parks does not develop or takes longer than anticipated to develop, the Group's business, financial condition, results of operations and prospects could be materially and adversely affected. - The Group is subject to risks associated with fluctuations in the price of PV modules and balance-of-system components or in the costs of design, construction, and labour. - The Group may be subject to unforeseen costs, liabilities or obligations when operating and maintaining solar parks.

+- Refurbishment of renewable energy facilities involve significant risks that could result in unplanned power outages or reduced output.

-d) Risks related to the Group and the industry in which it operates continued:
+c) Risks related to the Group and the industry in which it operates continued: